Action templates are a way to create a series of tasks you often perform together.

 - Go to the menu (upper right corner)

-- Opens up new window, scroll down to "+ Add new template"
+- Scroll down to "+ Add new template"

 - Name the template and provide a label if desired